caitlinruble/Portfolio/Patient Diagnosis with Machine Learning/Code/README.md

 ## Project Notebook

 The code included is a summarized Jupyter Notebook containing all steps of the Data Science Method.
-For version history of each component draft, click [here].
+For version history of each component draft, click [here](https://github.com/caitlinruble/Springboard/tree/main/Assignments/Classifying%20Disease%20-%20Capstone).

 Summary Notebook includes:
   - Loading Data (ensure the 'training.csv' file is in the same folder in order to run this code)